 - You can create, modify, and delete DFS junctions on NSS volumes on guest servers just as you do for NSS volumes on physical servers. - NSS volumes and NCP volumes (that have a Volume object and an entry in the VLDB) on guest servers can be targets of junctions. - NSS and NCP Server are not supported in the virtualization host server environment.

 7.3 What's Next

-To get started with Xen virtualization, see Virtualisation with Xen documentation.
+To get started with Xen virtualization, see Virtualization Guide.